Guite/zikula-action/README.md

 ## Outputs

 ### `tar_archive`
-Module archive in `tar.gz` format including vendor dependencies which can be used for a release.
+File name of module archive in `tar.gz` format including vendor dependencies which can be used for a release.

 ### `zip_archive`
-Module archive in `zip` format including vendor dependencies which can be used for a release.
+File name of module archive in `zip` format including vendor dependencies which can be used for a release.

 ## Example usage